Tonkhaowm8/Tonkhaowm8/README.md

 <code><img src="intro.gif"></code>

 ## :book: About Me
-Hello, I'm **Siraphop Mukdaphetcharat**, an undergraduate from the Faculty of Computer Innovation Engineering from King's Monkut Institutional of Technology Ladkrabang (KMITL).
-I'm based in Bangkok, currently in year 3, looking for opportunities for colaborations and learning new technologies.
+<li>Based in Bangkok, Thailand 🏠</li>
+<li>Studying Computer Innovation Engineering at King's monkut Institution of Technology Ladkrabang 🎓</li>
+<li>Been programming for 6 years 🖥️</li>
+<li>Have interests in Web development and AI technology 🤖</li>

+## :hammer: I'm currently working on
+Point Of Sale application

 ## :computer: Programming Languages and Tools